HomeProductsGalleryGet Started Now

 Watermelon preview 1

 India is the third-largest producer of watermelon globally, producing approximately 2.9 to 3.5 million metric tonnes annually.
-The country is a significant player in the market, with Uttar Pradesh, Andhra Pradesh, Tamil Nadu, Karnataka, and Rajasthan being the major production states
+The country is a significant player in the market, with Uttar Pradesh, Andhra Pradesh, Tamil Nadu, Karnataka, and Rajasthan

 Fruits